 - 5% ♦ Bonds

 To tie this up with the beginning of my post, I have a good chunk of my net worth in real estate but I think the lifestyle is worth the expense.
 On the investment side, I try to keep a clear asset allocation divided between my home country, US, international, and bonds.
-I hope this enlightens you a bit and you should also look into my investment suggestions to get a good idea.
+I hope this enlightens you a bit and you should also look into my investment suggestions if you are just starting out.
 Be Happy, Xyz.